gKrokod/webServer/README.md

 Get list of users.

 	Field				Type			Description
-	panigate			PanigateFromWeb		Optional.
-Panigate parameters: offset and limit
+	paginate			PaginateFromWeb		Optional.
+Paginate parameters: offset and limit

-The length of the resulting list of users can be limited in the request (see `PanigateFromWeb` type in the `src/Web/WebType.hs` module).
+The length of the resulting list of users can be limited in the request (see `PaginateFromWeb` type in the `src/Web/WebType.hs` module).

-	Field of PanigateFromWeb	Type			Description
+	Field of PaginateFromWeb	Type			Description
 	offset      			Int			Optional.
 Offset
 	limit       			Int			Optional.
 Maximum number of users in the response

 Example request (`sh/users/get` folder):

-	curl -v '127.0.0.1:4221/users?panigate=%7B"offset"%3A1%2C"limit"%3A2%7D'
+	curl -v '127.0.0.1:4221/users?paginate=%7B"offset"%3A1%2C"limit"%3A2%7D'

-The body of the response will contain the panigated list of users, e.g.
+The body of the response will contain the paginated list of users, e.g.

 	[{"created":"2024-08-06T08:22:14.273552Z","isAdmin":true,"isPublisher":true,"login":"login2","name":"user2"},{"created":"2024-08-06T08:22:14.273687Z","isAdmin":false,"isPublisher":true,"login":"login3","name":"user3"}]